ayantika-khanra/ayantika-khanra.github.io/content/project/Instacart_dataset_analysis/index.md

 Customers buying Organic Strawberries and Organic Hass Avocado together also buy Bag of Organic Bananas with 46% confidence and a lift of 3.91, and buying Organic Raspberries predicts a purchase of Organic Strawberries with 30% confidence and lift 3.63.
 Many rules have Bananas as a common consequent.
 Most of the association rules were initially dominated by produce items due to their high purchase frequency.

-Some other interesting patterns that are a common combination for meal or beverage recipes were found by lowering the minimum support
+Some other interesting product combinations, often seen together in meals or beverage recipes, were seen after lowering the minimum support:
 - `Organic 90% Ground Beef → Organic Yellow Onion` (Conf: 0.21, Lift: 6.5)
 - `Tonic Water → Limes` (Conf: 0.28, Lift: 6.0)
 - `Organic Large Brown Eggs → Organic Avocado` (Conf: 0.23, Lift: 4.1)
 - `Organic Egg Whites → Organic Baby Spinach (Conf: 0.24, Lift: 3.2)
 - `Mild Diced Green Chiles → Limes` (Conf: 0.27, Lift: 5.9)
 - `Tortillas, Corn, Organic → Organic Hass Avocado` (Conf: 0.29, Lift: 5.18)

-**Insights like these can guide targeted marketing, promotions, product placement, and inventory planning.**

 When I performed **FP growth on non-produce items**, the high confidence and high lift relationships were primarily between different flavors or variations of the same product.
 For example
 - `Lime Sparkling Water → Grapefruit Sparkling Water` (Conf: 0.25, Lift:  10)